thibaut-neoledge/azure-docs.fr-fr/articles/resource-group-template-functions.md

       }
     }

-## Fonctions de chaîne
+## <a name="string-functions"></a>String functions

-Resource Manager fournit les fonctions ci-après pour travailler avec des chaînes de caractères :
+Resource Manager provides the following functions for working with strings:

 - [base64](#base64)
 - [concat](#concat)